mosip/documentation/docs/inji-mobile-wallet/versions/version-0.12.0/README.md

 2. **iCloud Section Visibility**:

-* The iCloud Section is now visible in the Backup & Restore settings screen, allowing users to easily manage their backups.
+* The iCloud Section is now visible in the Backup & Restore settings screen, allowing users to easily manage their backup.

 3. **User Notification**: